-Specific threat Threats associated with climate change include increased wildfin winter range), decreased occurrence of ice patches (the impact of exacerbated by higher densities of insects), unfavourable snow of and hardness), changes in vegetation conditions, increased inci- and parasites, degradation of permafrost (slumping), and rapic creates dangerous river crossings.
-There are also comple- interactions associated with climate change that may result expanding their range northward into mountain caribou hab species shifting their distribution (e.g., more and higher willow moose shifting their distribution, with a corresponding shift in v It may be that one of the greatest threats of climate change is in ature of these environmental changes, and an increasin unfavourable conditions, such as snow depth, snow crusting, delated events that influence distribution.
-Some elders are worried the weather might bring bears out of hibernation earlier, creating pressure during the calving period.
-Many of these changes are already occurring (e.g., wildfire free increased warble fly disturbance, increasing moose/preda disappearance of ice patches) and are believed to be causing se- some populations. f which could be conditions (depth dence of disease d run-off which ex predator/prey in some species itat, or endemic s might result in volf distribution). the unpredictable g frequency of ays in snow melt, ing to a chain of that earlier spring greater predation quency/intensity, tor populations,

-Stress Environmental changes that limit the distribution and abundance of lichens (e.g., shrubification, fires), or result in changes in snow conditions (depth and hardness) that impact cratering and movements, may have a significant impact on body condition, and therefore productivity.
-Mountain caribou rely on ice patches to minimize harassment from insects and for cooling themselves during hot weather.
+Specific threat Threats associated with climate change include increased wildfires (especially on winter range), decreased occurrence of ice patches (the impact of which could be exacerbated by higher densities of insects), unfavourable snow conditions (depth and hardness), changes in vegetation conditions, increased incidence of disease and parasites, degradation of permafrost (slumping), and rapid run-off which creates dangerous river crossings.
+There are also complex predator/prey interactions associated with climate change that may result in some species expanding their range northward into northern mountain caribou habitat, or endemic species shifting their distribution (e.g., more willows at higher altitudes might result in moose shifting their distribution, with a corresponding shift in wolf distribution).
+It may be that one of the greatest threats of climate change is the unpredictable nature of these environmental changes, and an increasing frequency of unfavourable conditions, such as snow depth, snow crusting, delays in snow melt, etc. The timing of seasonal movements may be disrupted, leading to a chain of events that influence distribution.
+Some elders are worried that earlier spring weather might bring bears out of hibernation earlier, creating greater predation pressure during the calving period.
+Many of these changes are already occurring (e.g., wildfire frequency/intensity, increased warble fly disturbance, increasing moose/predator populations.
+Stress increased warble fly disturbance, increasing moose/predator populations, disappearance of ice patches) and are believed to be causing serious impacts to some populations.
+Environmental changes that limit the distribution and abundance of lichens (e.g., shrubification, fires), or result in changes in snow conditions (depth and hardness) that impact cratering and movements, may have a significant impact on body condition, and therefore productivity.
+Northern mountain caribou rely on ice patches to minimize harassment from insects and for cooling themselves during hot weather.
 These are considered critical habitat components in summer habitat.
 Warble flies can cause a caribou to abandon feeding, run for miles, and lose weight.
 Because success in reproduction has to do with body condition and various stressors, fly harassment can be an important stressor and influence reproductive success.
 Hot weather can result in heat stress.
 There may be a gradual shift in the way caribou are behaving in the fall in the Arctic Red River area as the moose population has been increasing.

-Extent Widespread

-Severity Medium 1
+Extent Widespread Severity Medium

 Temporality Continuous

-Timing Happening now]
+Timing Happening now

 Probability High

 Causal certainty Medium

 Overall level of concern Medium

--

 Threat #2.
 Increasing predator populations.

 Specific threat Predation is the leading cause of calf and adult mortality.
-Wolves are the main predator of mountain caribou, with bear, wolverine, and cougar predation significant in some ranges.
+Wolves are the main predator of northern mountain caribou, with bear, wolverine, and cougar predation significant in some ranges.

-There are some indications of increasing grizzly bear population abundance has always been high in some areas, but in the r Mountains, the current densities are the highest some outfitters has may be changing caribou distribution patterns. north Mackenzie
+Although predation is natural and under natural conditions, caribou populations should be able to sustain themselves even with predation pressure, there are some indications of increasing grizzly bear populations.
+Grizzly bear abundance has always been high in some areas, but in the north Mackenzie Mountains, the current densities are the highest some outfitters have ever seen and may be changing caribou distribution patterns.

-Some concerns have been expressed regarding increasing de ungulate species (i.e., moose, white-tailed deer, and elk).
-Howeve moose and other prey around northern mountain caribou ranges currently thought to be relatively low and unlikely to lead to alter interactions. er, the density of s in the NWT is
+Some concerns have been expressed regarding increasing densities of other ungulate species (i.e., moose, white-tailed deer, and elk).
+However, the density of moose and other prey around northern mountain caribou ranges in the NWT is currently thought to be relatively low and unlikely to lead to altered predator/prey interactions.

 Stress Direct mortality is the primary consequence of predation.
 Distribution, habitat use, behaviour, and/or group size may be altered in response to predation pressure.

 Extent Widespread

 Severity Unknown-Low

 Temporality Continuous

 Timing Happening now

 Probability Medium

 Causal certainty Low

-Overall level of concern Low